swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 the package also declares `swift-tools-version: 6.4` or newer, the default mode is `complete`.

-If you want to use the strict mode or opt-out of interop entirely, you'll need to override the default mode with the `SWIFT_TESTING_XCTEST_INTEROP_MODE` environment variable:
+To use strict mode or opt out of interop entirely, override the default mode with the `SWIFT_TESTING_XCTEST_INTEROP_MODE` environment variable:
 | Interop Mode | `SWIFT_TESTING_XCTEST_INTEROP_MODE` |
 | ------------ | ----------------------------------- |
 | None         | `none`                              |